 This enables you to consider the impact of the strategy (identified in Step 2) and the reward to be gained from completing the “job to be done”, alongside the cost and effort to deliver it (identified in Step 4).

-Start by itemising the jobs to be done in a spreadsheet - we have provided a template to help you structure the spreadsheet here.
+Start by itemising the jobs to be done in a spreadsheet - we have provided a template to help you structure this.
 Then populate with the dimensions that influence where the “jobs” sit on the matrix.